-Steans Center > Egan Office > Our Work > Chicago Families for Educational Equity
+Steans Center > Egan Office > Our Work > Parent Engagement and Coalition Building

 In the summer of 2017, the Egan Office initiated dialogue with parent leader organization across different Chicago communities.
 The result of these conversations was a consensus about the need to convene current and former parent leaders with parents who are not yet organized but who desire to become engaged in their neighborhood schools and communities.
 The Egan Office partnered with parent leaders from three long-standing and successful parent leadership organizations—Community Organizing and Family Issues (COFI), Enlace Chicago and the Kenwood Oakland Community Organization (KOCO).
 Since the beginning parent leaders have been at the forefront of planning and decision-making in this cross-community collaboration.

 Within DePaul, about convening Within DePaul, the Egan Office has collaborated with faculty from six different departments (African and Black Diaspora Studies, Center for African and Black Diaspora, Latin American/Latino Studies, Women’s and Gender Studies, Women’s Center, and Writing Rhetoric and Discourse) to co-sponsor and organize the events.
 I Over the duration of the initiative, parent organizers from these organizations were connected with DePaul students, faculty, and staff.
 A key aim is that all of the stakeholders involved will have the opportunity to share and learn how grassroots action emerges and affects change.
 This knowledge will be essential to support ongoing and new organizing efforts in the face of additional school closures and other incidences of inequity over the coming years.

 1. To provide opportunities to foster relationships and connections among parent organizers as well as DePaul students, faculty, and staff who are working against common systems of exclusion and marginalization through sharing stories of struggle, organizing, and challenging systems of inequity.